 On the first of August 2014 at 8:49pm DGS 40635 passes through Mannheim-Käfertal, a smaller station to the north of Mannheim main station.
 On its way the train was diverted into the left hand, usually oncoming track, being told to watch signals on his left.
 This is due to damage to the bridge reducing the load-capacity of the right hand track.
 5km3.1mi down the line the freight train reaches the eastern end of the main station without incident, a few hundred meters ahead and one track to the right of EC 216.
 At this point the freight train is travelling at just 16kph/10mph.
 Approaching the main signals the driver of the freight train looks at Signal 184, to his left, which tells him to proceed.
 In reality, since he was off the oncoming track he was meant to look at Signal 183 to his right, which showed “stop”.

 Passing through the red signal triggers an emergency stop and the freight train comes to a stop without input from the driver 21m/68ft behind the signals.
 The driver, unaware of his error, has no explanation for his train dumping pneumatic pressure and stopping.
 Instead of following procedure and radioing the dispatcher he follows procedures for a falsely caused emergency stop, overriding the brake-order before the train has even come to a standstill.
 He pressurizes the pneumatic system, releasing the brakes.
 At 8:51:07am, 22 seconds after stopping the train starts to move again.
 Now the EC has caught up, arriving side by side with the freight train.
 While the freight train has no one on board except the driver in the locomotive the EC has 150 passengers as its locomotive pushes it towards Mannheim main station.
 While the freight train is accelerating to 34kph/21mph EC 216 is travelling at 37kph/23mph, slowly inching past the freight train.
 Unbeknownst to either driver the trains are headed for a set of points which will have the freight train turn left into the track the Eurocity is on, the reason why the freight train was meant to wait.
 The freight train passes two more signals, both go unnoticed by the driver (presumably because he was still looking for signals on his left, not his right).
 The signals do not have the same degree of importance as the main signals, so they don’t trigger any sort of alarm or stop.
-Eventually the freight train reaches set of points meant to turn it left, 445m/1460ft after being stopped.
+Eventually the freight train reaches the set of points meant to turn it left after letting the Eurocity pass, 445m/1460ft past where it had been stopped.
 At 8:52:08 an emergency stop is triggered, this was presumably when the driver identified the setting of the points and realized his situation.
 No more than 2 seconds later the locomotive of the freight-train is forced into the side of the Eurocity’s second car at a sharp angle, tearing off the rear bogie as the car falls on its side, pulling the third car with it.
 This tears the connection between the control car and the second car, activating the brakes.
 Only now does the train driver inside the control car realize that something is wrong, seeing pneumatic pressure drop and feeling an odd lifting motion in the rear of his car.
 He attempts to send an emergency call, but by the time he grabs the radio everything has already happened and he is being contacted by the dispatcher.
 Five cars of the Eurocity have derailed along with the freight train’s locomotive and first car.
 Due to the rapid, unusual motions of the derailing freight car the containers fall off the first car.
 The second container car derails with the first two axles, but remains upright and keeps its cargo.
 Due to both trains having full braking-force, derailing and only moving relatively slowly they stop within a few meters.
 38 passengers are injured as the cars fall over, 4 of which suffering severe injuries.
 Presumably, this close to a scheduled stop (the platform was only about 100m/325ft away) some passengers had gotten up and were standing in the aisles/near the doors.
 But that is just an unproven theory.

 The first responders reach the site within minutes of the accident, with ambulances arriving by 9:10pm.
 A notable coincidence is the easy access to the scene for the emergency response train 99970.
 Stationed at Mannheim main station it’s parked up on standby only a few meters from the scene.
 In a way, the accident happened in the best possible spot.
 A slow speed zone, very close to the road, in close proximity to the train carrying special tools and equipment for an accident like this.